syncfusion-content/maui-docs/MAUI/DataForm/ManualDataFormItem.md

 ### Dynamically add Dataform group items
-Support has been provided to dynamically add custom group items using [Items] property of `SfDataForm`.
+You can dynamically add custom group items using [Items] property of `SfDataForm`.
 {% tabs %}
 {% highlight C# %}